 - Hoop up your fabric.
 You may want to bind your hoop for extra tension.
 Be sure your fabric is drum tight.

 - Trace (or use your transfer method of choice) the blank Bingo card grid template to your fabric.
 You may choose to combine this step with steps 3 & 4 below and trace the grid and stitch guidelines at the same time.

-- Cut out the stitch guidelines and decide which 24 stitches you want to include on your card.
+- Cut out the stitch templates and decide which 24 stitches you want to include on your card.
 Remember to keep the center square as a free space.
 You can stitch whatever you like in this center square and it counts towards a 5 in a row and a full black out win.
-Stitch anything you like here before we start playing.
+Feel free to stitch this free square before we begin on February 1sst.
 Have fun with this square and use it to personalize your card.

 - Do not stitch in any squares yet except for your center free space!

 To create a fair game you must share your unique Bingo card with Jessica before February 1st.
 You can share a photo of your prepped fabric (with transferred stitch templates), a copy of your mini grid key, or a written description of your card (Example: "row 1: cretan, ribbed spider web, chain...")

 Ways to share: